 Suitable for experienced and inexperienced practitioners, the MSc Professional Practice is underpinned by the latest research, and aims to transform your practice, and improve the quality of care.
 It focuses on the professional development necessary for higher level practice and leadership roles.
 On successful completion, you will have gained an internationally recognised qualification that is designed to prepare nurses to take up posts within nursing services globally.
-There are exit points – Postgraduate Certificate (60 credits), Postgraduate Diploma (120 credits) and Masters (180 credits) level.
+There are three exit points – Postgraduate Certificate (60 credits); Postgraduate Diploma (120 credits) and Masters (180 credits) level.

 The MSc Professional Practice offers a wide choice of career pathways to qualified health and social care professionals, including nurses of all fields, health visitors, physiotherapists, occupational therapists, social workers and midwives.

 In consultation with the Programme Leader, you will devise an individual programme (180 credits) that meets your own needs.
 You will also have the flexibility to study at your own pace, finding a balance between work, education and everyday life.

 Teaching and assessment methods vary depending on the choice of modules/pathway.
 Teaching methods include lead lectures, student-led discussions, case studies, debate, reflective accounts of practice, workshops, group work and tutorials.